Disruption to council services

 Red Cherry coffee lounge (within Kingswood Civic Centre) is closed until further notice.

-Closed to visitors from 5pm Wednesday 18 March until further notice.
+Grimsbury Farm is closed to visitors until further notice.

-Cambrian Green Day Care – no public access from 5pm Thursday 18 March until further notice.
+Cambrian Green Day Care – no public access until further notice.

 Alexandra Way Care Home – no visitors until further notice.

 Bristol and Bath Science Park – closed to the public.
 Visitor access subject to prior arrangement with business occupier.